TrinityCore/tc-wiki/database/335/world/creature_text.md

 &nbsp;

 ### Language
-A language id found in Languages.dbc.
+A [Language ID](/files/DBC/335/languages#id).
 When set to 0, the current default language will be used.
 | ID | Language | | ID | Language |
 |----|----------|-|----|----------|
 | 1 | Orcish | | 12 | Kalimag |